franzpoeschel/picongpu/docs/source/usage/picmi/intro.rst

   - ``picongpu_grid_dist``:
     Optional static grid distrbution.
 If not set or equal ``None`` the cells are distributed evenly over the GPUs.
     Tuple with 3 lists of integers or ``None``.
-    Each lists describes the distribution of the grid on the GPUs in the respective direction.
+    Each list describes the distribution of the grid on the GPUs in the respective direction.
     Every integer in a given list is the amount of cells covered by the coresponding GPU row.
     An Example for ``picongpu_n_gpus=[3, 3, 1]`` could be ``([128, 64, 128], [128, 256], [128,])``.
     For every axis the sum of the integers in the list must be equal to the total number of cells in the grid in that direction.